binance/binance-connector-java/clients/spot/docs/UserDataStreamApi.md

 WebSocket Stop user data stream

 Explicitly stop and close the user data stream.
+This request does not require &#x60;signature&#x60;.
 Weight: 2

 ### Example
 ```java